Sal forests in Madhya Pradesh face ‘alarming’ die-off to borer infestation; 100,000 trees may be at risk

 Scientists believe the main driver of this year’s surge in borer numbers could be increased humidity following heavy rainfall.
 Locals and experts report heavy rainfall in the region for monsoon 2025.

 Dindori’s sal forests border Amarkantak in Anuppur district, where infestations have also been recorded.
-Amarkantak Ranger Virendra Kumar Srivastava told Down To Earth that their initial survey found 6 per cent of trees affected.
+Amarkantak Ranger Virendra Kumar Srivastava told DTE that their initial survey found 6 per cent of trees affected.
 The 8,525-hectare forest in the region contains an estimated four million sal trees.
 The first assessment was carried out using one-hectare sample plots across all 47 forest compartments.
 A follow-up survey involving five plots per compartment was recently completed to gain a clearer picture of the spread.

 Sal borers are currently in the larval stage and will remain dormant throughout winter.
 As soon as summer begins, they will emerge and start spreading.
-C Mohan, a scientist at the Tropical Forest Research Institute, explained that a female sal borer can lay up to 250 eggs a day, underlining the insect’s capacity for rapid expansion.
-“The pest has the potential to devastate an entire forest,” he warned.
+Research shows that a female sal borer can lay up to 250 eggs in its entire life cycle, underlining the insect’s capacity for rapid expansion.
+The pest has the potential to devastate an entire forest, according to researchers.

 The sal borer’s life cycle is closely tied to the monsoon, DTE reported back in 1998.
 Adult beetles emerge with the rains, with females laying around 250 eggs in the bark.
 The larvae hatch within a week and remain active for six to seven months, boring deep into the sapwood and heartwood and creating extensive tunnels inside the trunk.
 They pupate within the tree and re-emerge the following monsoon.